RahulAshwanth/nlp_chatbot/README.md

 # Simple Python Chatbot

 This is a simple chatbot implemented in Python.
 The chatbot can respond to greetings and a few basic conversation phrases.
-It demonstrates basic text processing, random selection of responses, and a simple loop to maintain conversation.
+It demonstrates basic text processing, random selection of responses, and a simple loop to maintain conversation.j

 ## Features